The Janice Dickinson Modeling Agency

-The Janice Dickinson Modeling Agency, or TJDMA, was a reality television series that debuted on Oxygen on June 6, 2006.
+The Janice Dickinson Modeling Agency, or TJDMA, is a reality television series that debuted on Oxygen on June 6, 2006.
 The show completed four seasons, through which it followed the self-proclaimed world's first supermodel Janice Dickinson as she took on the role of a modeling agent to her own eponymous agency, also called The Janice Dickinson Modeling Agency, which opened for business in November 2005.

 Summary

 Season 1

 Janice Dickinson decides to open her own self-titled modeling agency.
 She works in collaboration with business partner Peter Hamm to handle the affairs of the agency, yet creative differences set them apart.

 The show begins when Janice holds an open call in her original location, responded by approximately 500 model-wannabes.
 After hiring 5 amateur models, the location of the agency moves to a bigger area.
 Janice finds a partner in Peter Hamm, who causes conflicts between her, himself and the subsequent models that get hired.
 As time passes, the agency suffers financial loss as Janice reveals she has been borrowing money from Peter to fund the agency, and in order to survive, several models are to be retrenched.
 At the end of the season, the agency launches their billboard at Sunset Boulevard, and zed cards are administered to the new roster of models.